How to Get Your Home Ready For Fall

 Homeowners

 If only getting your home ready for fall was as simple (and enjoyable) as buying some pumpkins!
-Unfortunately, with this colorful season comes a host of less festive responsibilities that any savvy homeowner should learn to embrace.
+The reality?
+With this colorful season comes a host of less festive responsibilities that any savvy homeowner should learn to embrace.

 Clean your gutters: Falling leaves may be a sight to behold, but they can also give your gutters a real scare (and not the good kind)!
 The result of clogged gutters?
-A flooded interior or damaged exterior—two things you don’t need getting in the way of your seasonal fun.
+A flooded interior or damaged exterior — two things you don’t need getting in the way of your seasonal fun.
 In short?
-Remember to clean yours regularly this season, and replace them when necessary.
+Remember to clean yours regularly this season, and even replace them when necessary.

-Check for drafts: Combat heat loss through windows with weatherstripping, a simple yet cost-effective way to keep heating costs down.
+Check For Drafts: Combat heat loss through windows with weatherstripping, a simple yet cost-effective way to keep heating costs down.
 Pro tip: to check if you have a draft, close a door or window on a strip of paper.
+A little insider tip?
 If the paper slides easily, it’s time to update your weatherstripping!

-Change your filters: Here’s the unfiltered truth: if your filters are clogged, it’s harder to maintain that ideal home temperature.
-While cleaning them monthly is the goal, there’s never been a better time to start!
+Change Your Filters: Here’s the unfiltered truth: if your filters are clogged, it’s harder to maintain that ideal home temperature.
+And while cleaning them monthly is the goal, there’s never been a better time to start.

 Festive DIY Fun